 Retaliation against any individual who submits a report, provides information or otherwise participates in an investigation is strictly prohibited by Company policy and will not be tolerated.

-Neither the Company, its Board of Directors, nor any of the Company's employees, officers or directors will retaliate or tolerate any retaliation against any individual who, in good faith and in accordance with this Whistleblowing Policy, makes a report or provides assistance to the Legal Director, the BAC, or any other person or group, including any governmental, regulatory or law enforcement body, investigating a report.
+Neither the Company, its Board of Directors, nor any of the Company's employees, officers or directors will retaliate or tolerate any retaliation against any individual who, in good faith and in accordance with this Whistleblowing Policy, makes a report or provides assistance to the Head of Internal Audit, the BAC, or any other person or group, including any governmental, regulatory or law enforcement body, investigating a report,

-Furthermore, the Legal Director and the BAC shall not, unless compelled by judicial or other legal process, reveal the identity of the individual who submits a report and who requests that his or her identity as the person who submitted the report remain confidential.
+Furthermore, the Head of Internal Audit and the BAC shall not, unless compelled by judicial or other legal process, reveal the identity of the individual who submits a report and who requests that his or her identity as the person who submitted the report remain confidential.